-Eleven-month-old Cameron can walk and he can go just about anywhere very quickly.
+Eleven-month-old Cameron can walk, and he can go just about anywhere very quickly.
 Sometimes his mom even has trouble keeping up with him!

 Today Cameron sees the corner of the bright red tablecloth hanging off the dining room table.
 He can’t see what’s on top of the table, but he really wants to grab the tablecloth and pull on it.
 He doesn’t know that the table is set for dinner – and that he might hurt himself if he pulls off the tablecloth.

 Across the room, Cameron’s mom sees him near the table.
 She looks at him with dear and surprise on her face.
-As Cameron reaches up for the tablecloth he looks over at his mother.
+As Cameron reaches up for the tablecloth, he looks at his mother.
 The look on her face tells Cameron everything he needs to know – danger!
 He stops reaching for the tablecloth and moves away from the table.

 The power of expression.